Come Share Our Passion for Wine!

 In Wine Business and Marketing, students learn many aspects of wine business sales and marketing to effectively market and promote wine, including solid agriculture business classes: computer applications, wine business management, sales and communications, marketing and wine sales and distribution.
 This program prepares students to pursue a variety of possible wine industry jobs that range from sales representative, direct sales manager, and regional sales manager to wine advertising sales, fine wine sales representative, public relations and marketing coordinator, and wine merchandiser.

-- Wine Studies: Wine Business and Marketing Major
+- Wine Studies: Wine Marketing Major

-- Wine Studies: Wine Business and Marketing Certificate
+- Wine Studies: Wine Marketing Certificate

 Two-Year Certificate or Degree